Category Archives: Dark Comedy Films

 Unclear is if or why this style was used or if the budget was just low.
 I love independent filming but this didn’t do Stranger Than Fiction any favors.

-None of the characters are particularly interesting and writers Tim Garrick and Scott Russell unsuccessfully try and give the camaraderie between the four principals a television sitcom feel.
+None of the characters are fascinating, and writers Tim Garrick and Scott Russell unsuccessfully try to give the camaraderie between the four principals a sitcom feel.
 The constant bantering and bickering get tired fast.

 It feels like NBC’s Will and Grace meets Friends.

 Where Stranger Than Fiction excels is at the twists and this makes me forgive the other mistakes and forced chemistry between the actors.
-I salivated for the next plot reveal and couldn’t wait to see how the events would pan out.
+I salivated for the next plot reveal and couldn’t wait to see how the events would unfold.

-Once the friends agree and make the foolish decision to dispose of the dead guy instead of calling the police, I knew I was in for hijinks or a caper.
+Once the friends agreed and made the foolish decision to dispose of the dead guy instead of calling the police, I knew I was in for hijinks or a caper.

 As the gang gets deeper and deeper into shit like hitting a homeless guy with their car and parking illegally and getting their car towed, more characters are introduced and threaten their plans.